 Note: There are cases where a tag in the source document might be meaningless for the target language.
 For example, non-breaking space or hyphens between words.
 Since it is not possible to delete tags, it is recommended to simply copy these tags at the end of the segment and notify the project manager of such an issue to be resolved after the document has been exported.

 To enclose text into paired tags, select a word or a phrase and press Alt plus the tag number: Alt+1, Alt+2, etc.

 To insert a single tag, place the cursor where you need to put a tag, and press Alt plus the tag number.

-To insert a tag, you can also use the button or the F8 key.
+You can also use the button in the toolbar or the F8 key.
 If a segment contains multiple tags, they will be inserted in the same order as they appear in the Source.

 To insert a single tag, place the cursor where you need to put a tag and click on the tag icon in the Source: .